Adult Learner

 If you’re thinking about additional education because you don’t know what you want to do with your future or because you’re avoiding the job market, take some time for internal reflection first.
 Gaining additional education may be just the thing to help discover your career and life passions, but doing a little bit of career exploration can help to confirm your decision to pursue your career path and provide any needed motivation.
 Here are some ideas to help you feel more confident about your continuing education choices:

 Having a clear vision of how your advanced degree links to your goals is important.
-It will not only make the work worthwhile, but will also temper the challenging moments that you are bound to encounter along the way.
+It will not only make the work worthwhile but will also temper the challenging moments that you are bound to encounter along the way.

-Think about this as far out into the future as you can - are there increased professional prospects and options that you may be given down the road?
-Maybe the idea of teaching part time at the local junior college when you retire sounds good to you.
-Consider how an advanced degree would not only play into your current goals, but may also fit in to some longer life goals as well.
+Think about this as far out into the future as you can — are there increased professional prospects and options that you may be given down the road?
+Maybe the idea of teaching part-time at the local junior college when you retire sounds good to you.
+Consider how an advanced degree would not only play into your current goals but may also fit into some longer life goals as well.

-Advanced degrees can be expensive and having one is not a guarantee for a higher salary.
+Earning an advanced degree can be expensive and having one is not a guarantee for a higher salary.
 Keep in mind that education alone doesn’t guarantee that you’ll find a job or make a set amount of money.
 Earnings and employment vary by occupation, industry, geographic location, and experience, among other factors.

 Perhaps your employer is paying your tuition or you have a grant that will cover the cost.
 Regardless of your financial situation, do your research and understand the financial benefits and implications specific to you.
-A great place to start your research is on the Occupational Outlook Handbook.
+A great place to start your research is the Occupational Outlook Handbook.

 Once you have a good grasp on your goals and motivation, consider if there are alternatives to an advanced degree.
 Depending on your chosen field, determine whether a certificate or credential might be a better option.
 Some careers require work experience in addition to education so you may want to consider gaining some experience before pursuing an advanced degree.
-Whatever you decide, take the time to ensure that your educational pursuits match up with your career goals.

 Become a Student